Part 7: Marvel Cinematic Universe's Epic Movie Lineup!

 Armor Wars

-Armor Wars is set after the events of Secret Invasion (2023).
-Walton Goggins is set to reprise his role as Sonny Burch from Ant-Man and the Wasp (2018).
+Set after the events of Secret Invasion (2023), the story is expected to deal with Stark‑derived armor tech falling into the wrong hands, with Walton Goggins set to reprise his role as black‑market dealer Sonny Burch from Ant‑Man and the Wasp.

 Black Panther 3

-In February 2025, Moore confirmed that Coogler would direct the film and said active work would begin later that year, once Coogler completed work on his film Sinners (2025).
+In early 2025, Moore confirmed that Coogler would once again direct and that active development on Black Panther 3 would begin after Coogler completed work on his film Sinners (2025), suggesting the next Wakanda chapter will be part of Marvel’s post‑Phase Six roadmap.

 Blade

-In December 2021, a sequel to Shang-Chi and the Legend of the Ten Rings (2021) was announced to be in development, with Destin Daniel Cretton returning to write and direct.
+A sequel to Shang‑Chi and the Legend of the Ten Rings was announced in December 2021, with Destin Daniel Cretton set to return as writer‑director and Simu Liu expected to reprise his role as Shang‑Chi.

-In September 2024, Cretton was chosen to direct Spider-Man: Brand New Day (2026) which was a higher priority for Marvel Studios than the Shang-Chi sequel.
+In 2024, Cretton was tapped to direct Spider‑Man: Brand New Day, which became a higher priority on Marvel’s schedule, effectively pushing the Shang‑Chi sequel further down the line while remaining in active development.

 📢 Subscribe & Follow

-Also, follow our blog for regular updates on award-winning films, Oscar retrospectives, and box office analyses!
+• Follow and bookmark this blog for regular updates on award‑winning films, Oscar retrospectives and box office analyses.

 🎬 “Cinema Awards Archive – Reliving Hollywood’s Golden Moments.”